 When students fail to follow the rules it is sometimes necessary that the school apply progressive discipline as appropriate.
-Such consequences could include: a phone call home, loss of recess, detention at recess time, after school or on Saturday, adherence to a behavior contract, a referral to Student Study Team, suspension, or expulsion.
+Such consequences could include: a phone call home, adherence to a behavior contract, a referral to Student Study Team, suspension, or expulsion.